ipratham101/instantVote/README.md

 # InstantVote
+**This project was made under internship work at next24tech technology & services**

-InstantVote is an Online Voting System that provides a user-friendly web app experience.
+- InstantVote is an Online Voting System that provides a user-friendly web app experience.
 Key features include:

 - **Frontend**: Developed with React for a responsive and dynamic user interface.
 - **Backend**: Built with Node.js and Express for a robust server-side application.